futureversecom/paddi/packages/pong-simulation/README.md

 The project is structured in three layers.

 1. Simulation -
-   Simulation defines the core logic for running the pong game.
+   Simulation defines the core logic for running the paddi game.
 This is not dependent on any rendering concerns (PyGame) or AI (no PyTorch).

    Components: